LukasDrews97/DumbleLLM/README.md

 # DumbleLLM - Custom Large Language Model

 This repository contains the code for a decoder-only transformer, similar to Llama, or GPT.
-It was trained on an english corpus built from the seven Harry Potter books.
+It was trained on an English corpus built from the seven Harry Potter books.

 # Technical Features